-- 1: Refers to Group holdings of stocks listed in Japan 2: Based on full implementation under the Basel III framework
+Refers to book value of Group holdings of stocks listed in Japan

 ■ Composition, by Industry, of Listed Equity Portfolio

 (2) Liquidity Risk Management

 At SMBC Group, liquidity risk is regarded as one of the major risks.
 The Group's liquidity risk management is based on a framework consisting of setting Risk Appetite Measures and establishing contingency plans.